dqops/dqo/docs/data-sources/parquet.md

 When using a remote cloud storage, ensure that your account has access to the remote directory containing Parquet files.
 The permissions acquired should enable the listing of files and directories, as well as reading the content of files.

-## Add Parquet connection using the user interface
+## Add connection to Parquet files using the user interface

 ### **Navigate to the connection settings**